event-sourcery/event-sourcery/README.md

 > Notice how `$vo` is the constructor argument and it assigns to the field of the same name `$vo`.

-So long as these requirements are met then the default serializer will be able to handle them effortlessly.
+So long as these requirements are met then the provided reflection-based serializer will be able to handle them effortlessly.
 It makes no discrimination as to whether you use private fields and getter methods or public fields.

 ## Commands and Handlers ##